Key Performance Indicators

 Revenue divided by the average number of members divided by the number of months in the period.

-Link to strategic goals
+Link to 2023 strategy

 High quality estate